 Be able to find out about aspects of the past from a range of sources of information

-Be able to use simple tools and materials to make products
+Be able to use symbols to represent sounds.

 Be able to respect one another’-s individuality and independence

 Be able to work with each other where appropriate